Do you feel a bulge in your belly and are unsure if you have diastasis recti or a hernia?

 With that said, there are a few non-surgical things you can do to try and prevent hernias from getting worse.

-- consuming a fiber-rich diet to help prevent staining on the toilet
+- consuming a fiber-rich diet to help prevent straining on the toilet

 - drinking 6-8 tall glasses of water every day